-The Company's primary source of income, net interest income, decreased \$4.9 million, or 15.20% from 2011 to 2012.
-The decrease in net interest income is due primarily to a reduction in loans during 2012 and the level of nonearning assets, i.e. nonaccrual loans and other real estate owned properties.
-Loan interest income decreased \$8.6 million, or 20.85%, from \$41.2 million in 2011 to \$32.6 million in 2012.
-Interest expense decreased \$3.1 million, or 32.75%, from \$9.6 million for the year ending 2011 to \$6.5 million in 2012 as a result of deposits re-pricing at lower interest rates at maturity, and a shift in the deposit mix whereby our higher cost time deposits were replaced with lower cost deposit products.
-The net interest margin for the year ending December 31, 2012 was 4.13% as compared to 4.29% for the same period in 2011.
-We are trying to preserve the net interest margin, but we may experience some further decrease in the net interest margin as new and renewed loans are sometimes priced at lower market interest rates.
-Because of the tightening of our underwriting, loan pricing may be lower than historically; however, typically more conservative underwriting reduces the likelihood of future loan losses.
+The Company's primary source of income, net interest income, decreased \$2.0 million, or 7.11% from 2012 to 2013.
+The decrease in net interest income is due primarily to a reduction in loans during 2013, decreased interest income from new and renewed loans recorded at lower interest rates, and the level of nonearning assets, i.e. nonaccrual loans and other real estate owned properties.
+Nonaccrual loans were \$28.3 million at December 31, 2013, which negatively affects the net interest margin as these loans are nonearning assets.
+Loan interest income decreased \$3.8 million, or 11.56%, from \$32.6 million in 2013 to \$28.8 million in 2012.
+Interest expense decreased \$1.8 million, or 26.58%, from \$6.5 million for the year ending 2012 to \$4.7 million in 2013 as a result of deposits re-pricing at lower interest rates at maturity, and a shift in the deposit mix whereby our higher cost time deposits were replaced with lower cost deposit products.
+The net interest margin for the year ending December 31, 2013 was 4.03% as compared to 4.13% for the same period in 2012.
+We are trying to preserve the net interest margin, but we may experience some decrease in the net interest margin as new and renewed loans are sometimes priced at lower market interest rates and as opportunities decrease to lower our cost of funds since repricing of deposits will be close to existing interest rates in the future.
+Because of the tightening of our underwriting, loan pricing may be lower than historically: however, typically more conservative underwriting reduces the likelihood of future loan losses.
 Loan losses negatively impact earnings through various related expenses, for example, loan loss provisions, collection expenses, etc.